Finding and evaluating NuGet packages for your project

 Downloads statistics: a the package page you'll see total downloads, downloads of the most recent version, and average downloads per day.
-Larger numbers obviously indicates that many other developers have taken a dependency on the package, which means that it has proven itself.
+Larger numbers indicate that many other developers have taken a dependency on the package, which means that it has proven itself.

 Version history: on the package page, look at the date of the most recent update, and scroll down to see the version history.
-A well-maintained package will have recent updates, and will have a rich version history.
-Neglected packages will have few updates and often haven't been updated in some time.
+A well-maintained package has recent updates and a rich version history.
+Neglected packages have few updates and often haven't been updated in some time.

-Recent installs: on the package page, click Package Statistics on the left side.
-This will show you the package installs for the last six weeks.
-A package with more current use is obviously a better choice than one without.
+Recent installs: on the package page, select Package Statistics on the left side.
+This shows you the package installs for the last six weeks.
+A package that other developers are actively using is typically a better choice than one that's not.

-- Support: on the package page, click Project Site if available to see what support options are available.
+- Support: on the package page, select Project Site (if available) to see what support options are available.
 A project with a dedicated site is generally better supported.

-- Developer history: on the package page, click the listed Owners to see what other packages they've published.
+- Developer history: on the package page, select the listed Owners to see what other packages they've published.
 Those with multiple packages are more likely to continue supporting their work in the future.

-- Open source contributions: many packages are maintained in an open-source repository, making it possible for developers depending on it to directly contribute bug fixes and feature improvements.
+- Open source contributions: many packages are maintained in open-source repositories, making it possible for developers depending on them to directly contribute bug fixes and feature improvements.
 The contribution history of any given package is also a good indicator of how many developers are actively involved.